 \section{Introduction}

-Control systems operate under uncertainty due to process noise, sensor noise, and partial observability.
-In many applications such as robotics, autonomous systems, and cyber-physical systems, the underlying dynamics are nonlinear and the system state cannot be directly observed.
-Accurate state estimation from noisy and incomplete measurements is therefore a critical component of effective control.
+Control systems operate under uncertainty from process noise, sensor noise, and partial observability.
+In robotics, autonomous systems, and cyber-physical systems, the dynamics are often nonlinear and the system state is only partially observed, making accurate state estimation essential for control.

-Filtering provides a principled framework for state estimation in such settings.
-Classical filtering methods explicitly model system dynamics and observation processes, and use probabilistic inference to recursively estimate latent states.
-Linear systems with Gaussian noise admit closed-form solutions, while nonlinear systems are commonly addressed using approximate filters.
-These methods are widely adopted due to their interpretability and strong empirical performance when accurate models are available.
+Filtering provides a principled framework for this problem.
+Classical filters model the dynamics and observation process explicitly, then recursively estimate latent states through probabilistic inference.
+Linear-Gaussian systems admit closed-form solutions, while nonlinear systems are typically handled by approximate filters.
+These methods remain widely used because they are interpretable and effective when accurate models are available.

-Despite their success, classical filters can struggle in highly nonlinear systems, under model mismatch, or when the dynamics and observation models are only partially known \citep{judd2003nonlinear, harlim2008filtering, berry2013adaptive, chauchat2021robust}.
-These limitations have motivated growing interest in neural network-based approaches to state estimation.
-Advances in sequence modeling have enabled architectures such as recurrent neural networks, Transformers, and state-space models to achieve strong empirical performance in a variety of estimation and control-related tasks, often without requiring explicit knowledge of system dynamics \citep{al2019deep, zhang2019real, ghosh2024danse, dahal2024robuststatenet}.
+However, classical filters can degrade in highly nonlinear systems, under model mismatch, or when dynamics and observation models are only partially known \citep{judd2003nonlinear, harlim2008filtering, berry2013adaptive, chauchat2021robust}.
+These limitations have motivated neural approaches that learn state estimators directly from data, often without explicit system dynamics \citep{al2019deep, zhang2019real, ghosh2024danse, dahal2024robuststatenet}.
+Despite promising results, their filtering behavior is not yet well characterized, especially in nonlinear systems and long-horizon evaluation where errors can accumulate.

-While neural models have shown promising results, their behavior as state estimators is not yet fully understood.
-In particular, it remains unclear whether these models learn representations that correspond to filtering behavior, or whether their performance reflects statistical regularities specific to the training data.
-This question is especially relevant in nonlinear dynamical systems and under long-horizon evaluation, where estimation errors can accumulate over time.

-A key distinction between classical filtering methods and neural state estimators lies in their informational assumptions.
-Classical filters rely on explicit system and noise models, and their performance depends critically on the accuracy of these assumptions.
-In contrast, neural state estimators often operate in a model-free regime and are trained purely from data, without access to the underlying system equations or noise distributions.
-This raises a natural question: \textit{to what extent can model-free neural state estimators achieve performance comparable to that of model-based classical filters in nonlinear systems where accurate modeling may be difficult or unavailable?}
+A central distinction is informational: classical filters use explicit system and noise models, while neural estimators are often trained purely from data, without access to equations or noise distributions.
+This raises the question: \textit{to what extent can model-free neural state estimators match model-based classical filters in nonlinear systems where accurate modeling may be difficult or unavailable?}